TritonDataCenter/linux-live/doc/3-systemd-integration.md

 ### Rename network links

-In theory, renaming a network link should be as simple as dropping a `.link` file in `/etc/systemd/network` and nudging systemd in some way.
-It's a little more complicated.
+Renaming a network link is as simple as dropping a `.link` file in `/etc/systemd/network` and nudging systemd or rebooting.

 Per `systemd.link(5)`:

 > Network link configuration is performed by the net_setup_link udev builtin.

 As it turns out, `systemd-udevd` is one of those services that really does need to start early.
-I think (but do not know) that it is not possible to reach `zfs.target` prior to starting `systemd-udevd`, so we need to nudge `systemd-udevd` after the `/etc/systemd/network/*.link` files become available.

-First, an example `.link` file to rename a link to a name that makes it suitable for including in other unit files and drop-in files.
+This example `.link` file can be used to rename a link to a name that makes it suitable for including in other unit files and drop-in files.
 As a reminder, this directory is mounted from the system zpool.

 ```
 # cat /etc/systemd/network/00-admin0.link